iwangjian/Color4Dial/README.md

 ## Requirements
-Suppose [Anaconda](https://www.anaconda.com/) is used to manage the environment.
 The required packages are listed in `requirements.txt`.
-You can install them by running:
+Suppose you use [Anaconda](https://www.anaconda.com/) to manage the Python dependencies, you can install them by running:
 ```bash
 conda create -n color4dial python=3.10
 conda activate color4dial